Code-Institute-Submissions/saoirse-defi-milestone1-bad-arts-1.0_sub/README.md

 #### Product page

-* Here the user can add their desired product to their cart.
+* Here the user can add their desired product to their cart while viewing item prices and current discounts.
-* Only 2 unique product pages were created to reduce uneccessary code duplication.

 #### Contact form